Description

 MaxDD:

-• The maximum drop from peak to valley over 5 years of Short Term Bond Strategy is -5.2 days, which is larger, thus better compared to the benchmark SHY (-5.7 days) in the same period.
+• The maximum reduction from previous high over 5 years of Short Term Bond Strategy is -5.2 days, which is greater, thus better compared to the benchmark SHY (-5.7 days) in the same period.

 MaxDuration: